 This practice, also known as Nadi Shodhana, is wonderful for reducing stress and supporting balance throughout the respiratory channels.
-It is especially useful when there is hay fever, wheezing, or sneezing.13
+It is especially useful when there is hay fever, wheezing, or sneezing.11

 Bhastrika (Bellows Breath)

-Yoga is another therapy that can help to reduce stress and balance the system overall.
+Yoga is another effective and enjoyable therapy that can help reduce stress and balance the system overall.
 As a starting point, consider one of these flows:

 Sun Salutations (Surya Namaskar) are warming, activating, invigorating, and also grounding.
 Because they encourage the development of internal heat, sun salutations are most appropriate for vata and kapha types of allergies.

 Moon Salutations (Chandra Namaskar) are cooling, soothing, grounding, and calming.
 Because they slow and cool the system, moon salutations are more appropriate for pitta types of allergies.